Python code to demonstrate working of # add() sub() mul() # importing operator module import operator # Initializing variables a = 4 b = 3 # using add() to add two numbers print ( 'The addition of numbers is :' end = '' ); print ( operator . add ( a b )) # using sub() to subtract two numbers print (

 4. vraidiv(ab) :- Cette fonction renvoie division des arguments donnés.
 Opération - un/b.
 5. étagediv(ab) :- Cette fonction renvoie également la division des arguments donnés.
 Mais la valeur est une valeur plancher, c'est-à-dire renvoie le plus grand petit entier .
 Opération - une // b.
 6. pow(ab) :- Cette fonction renvoie exponentiation des arguments donnés.
 Opération - un ** b.
 7. mod(ab) :- Cette fonction renvoie module des arguments donnés.
 Opération - un %b.
 Python

-# Python code to demonstrate working of # truediv() floordiv() pow() mod() # importing operator module import operator # Initializing variables a = 5 b = 2 # using truediv() to divide two numbers print ('The true division of numbers is : 'end=''); print (operator.truediv(ab)) # using floordiv() to divide two numbers print ('The floor division of numbers is : 'end=''); print (operator.floordiv(ab)) # using pow() to exponentiate two numbers print ('The exponentiation of numbers is : 'end=''); print (operator.pow(ab)) # using mod() to take modulus of two numbers print ('The modulus of numbers is : 'end=''); print (operator.mod(ab))
+# Python code to demonstrate working of # truediv() floordiv() pow() mod() # importing operator module import operator # Initializing variables a = 5 b = 2 # using truediv() to divide two numbers print ( 'The true division of numbers is : ' end = '' ); print ( operator . truediv ( a b )) # using floordiv() to divide two numbers print ( 'The floor division of numbers is : ' end = '' ); print ( operator . floordiv ( a b )) # using pow() to exponentiate two numbers print ( 'The exponentiation of numbers is : ' end = '' ); print ( operator . pow ( a b )) # using mod() to take modulus of two numbers print ( 'The modulus of numbers is : ' end = '' ); print ( operator . mod ( a b ))

 Output: